SyMelin/MelinSylvie_14_react_component_library/README.md

 <Modal
-    id="yourId"                                 // id added to the overlay (blocker). dataTestid="yourDataTestid",                // data-testid added to the overlay (blocker). children={modalContentChildren}             // Elements as modal content
+    id="yourId"                                 // id added to the overlay (blocker). dataTestid="yourDataTestid",                // data-testid added to the overlay (blocker).
+Default: "blocker" children={modalContentChildren}             // Elements as modal content
     escapeClose={}                              // Allows the user to close the modal by pressing `ESC`.
 Default: true clickClose={}                               // Allows the user to close the modal by clicking the overlay.
-Default: true closeText="yourCloseText"                   // Text content for the close <button> tag. blockerClass="yourBlockerClass"             // CSS class added to the overlay (blocker). modalClass="yourModalClass"                 // CSS class added to the element being displayed in the modal. closeButtonClass="yourCloseButtonClass"     // Add additional class(es) to the close <button> tag. showCloseButton={}                          // Shows a (X) icon/button in the top-right corner of the displayed element.
+Default: true closeText="yourCloseText"                   // Text content for the close <button> tag.
+Default:"Close" blockerClass="yourBlockerClass"             // CSS class added to the overlay (blocker).
+Default: "blocker" modalClass="yourModalClass"                 // CSS class added to the element being displayed in the modal.
+Default: "modal" closeButtonClass="yourCloseButtonClass"     // Add additional class(es) to the close <button> tag. showCloseButton={}                          // Shows a (X) icon/button in the top-right corner of the displayed element.
 Default: true